 The Council of Public Liberal Arts Colleges advances the aims of its member institutions and drives awareness of the value of high-quality, public liberal arts education in a student-centered, residential environment.

-Most recently, COPLAC has built an organizational and administrative structure that will allow it to move forward with member collaborations, including faculty and student exchanges, professional development opportunities for staff, faculty summer institutes, shared study-abroad programs, and enhanced information sharing.
-COPLAC also is broadening its mission to include regional undergraduate research conferences and a web-based platform for outstanding scholarship at the undergraduate level.
-Students who enroll at a COPLAC institution will now be engaged directly in the wider mission of public liberal arts education, the best preparation for a meaningful life and professional career.
+COPLAC enjoys an organizational and administrative structure that facilitates member collaborations, including multi-campus faculty and student research projects, professional development opportunities for faculty and professional staff, and enhanced information sharing through its interactive web portal.
+COPLAC has developed regional undergraduate research conferences and a web-based platform for outstanding scholarship at the undergraduate level.
+Thanks to generous support from the Teagle Foundation, COPLAC campuses have begun to share courses in Native American Studies in a distance hybrid format.
+Students who enroll at a COPLAC institution are now directly engaged in the wider mission of public liberal arts education, the best preparation for a meaningful life and professional career.

 The COPLAC central office and staff are located on the campus of the University of North Carolina - Asheville.
 The staff works actively with member institutions to improve the quality of liberal arts and sciences education on each campus.
-For additional information or inquiries concerning membership, please contact Director Bill Spellman at (828) 350-4590 or Program Associate Sarah Olivo at (828) 258-7879.
+For additional information or inquiries concerning membership, please contact Director Bill Spellman at (828) 350-4590 or Program Associate Claire Bailey at (828) 258-7879.